leoreeva/tech-study-notes/README.md

 # Tech study notes
-Resources for data engineering / software engineering.
-Useful for interviews.
+Data engineering / software engineering resources.
+Useful for interviews or just personal knowledge.

 Work in progress.
-Lots of stuff missing or even just skipped (because of prior knowledge in the field)
+Lots of stuff missing or even just skipped (because of prior knowledge in the field).
+Feel free to contribute.

 <br>